 However, you can stretch the muscles that attach to the IT band, particularly the gluteus maximus and tensor fascia late.
 Stay tuned for a post to come on how to do that.

-Pain When Bending Knee On Inside
+Inside Of Knee Pain When Bending

 The latter of these three muscles, the semitendinosis muscle, is a hamstring muscle, which you use to bend your knee.
 Many people tend to overuse their inner hamstring muscles and underuse their outer hamstring muscles.
 This can cause pain on the inside of the knee when bending it.